cheapjack/cheapjack.github.io/index.md

 {% include JB/setup %}
 ![Viewing Area Image](http://33.media.tumblr.com/fd1af59a2d9c5b5bbaa92467c8218b1a/tumblr_inline_mte05um05M1qa02bl.jpg)

-###Cheapjack is me, Ross Dalziel, an artist who sets up activity, events & systems to explore how knowledge is produced and shared.
+###Cheapjack is me, Ross Dalziel, an artist who sets up activity, events & makes systems to explore how knowledge is produced and shared.

 **I like to play with how research & knowledge is produced; who makes it, receives it, where they make it and how.**

 I usually put together events, systems and situations that explore this.

-I then bring people from different disciplines together to that end
+I then bring people from different disciplines together to make things happen.
+I'm based at [DoES Liverpool](http://doesliverpool.com/) a brilliant Makerspace in the heart of Liverpool City Centre.

  * Amateur Astronomers
  * Artists